Marcel Ndalé: Life

 On 15 December 2017 his group signed peace agreement with 3R armed group.
 On 3 October 2018 his group signed another ceasefire with 3R aimed at facilitating return of displaced people to Koui.
 He reportedly collected illegal taxes at Yongo, north of Bouar from people going to cattle market.
 On 16 September 2020 his 12 year old daughter and 18 year old son were kidnapped near Baboua, with son being released shortly after.
 He threatened to raise up his arms again if she's not released.
 In December 2020 he and his brother joined Coalition of Patriots for Change seizing Bouar.
 In January 2021 his group killed two herders and stole their cattle and detained and tortured individuals at their base in the Tropicana district for more than two weeks.
 On 5 May 2021 his fighters attacked Abba.
 As of August 2022 he remains active in Coalition of Patriots for Change.
+On 12 October 2022 he was reportedly seen in the vicinity of Ndiba billage near Abba, day before the attack.
 On 28 November 2022 he ordered an attack on vehicle with Chinese workers on Niem-Yelewa axis, during which one soldier was killed.